vilhess/DL4CAST/README.md

 | `patchtst`   |                        |

 and `<horizon>` is an integer representing the forecasting horizon (e.g., 24, 48, 96, 192, 336, 720, ...).
+You can also specify to run on univariate case by adding `dataset.univariate=True` to the command.

 ---

 ### Testing